seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixH-Architecture-Patterns.md

 lib/
 ```

-This architecture works because the developer can keep the entire system in their head.
+This architecture succeeds because a single developer can keep the entire system in their head.

 Unfortunately, it scales poorly.

-After several months, `components/` often becomes:
+After several months:

 ```text
 components/